Jul3ia/Jul3ia.github.io/_posts/blog/2017-01-07-runtime-constraintery.md

 `expr -l objc++ -O -- [[UIWindow keyWindow] _autolayoutTrace]`

 This will give you a full hierarchal printout of _all_ autolayout objects that are currently on screen.
 Inspect these results.
 Look for keywords like “AMBIGUOUS LAYOUT”, but bear in mind that this won’t _necessarily_ point you directly to the element in question.
 However, it will most likely help you find it.
-You might also want to take a look at your view hierarchy, as you’re your issue may be happening on a view that is hiding out somewhere in the background, unbeknownst to frustrated programmers.
+You might also want to take a look at your view hierarchy, as your issue may be happening on a view that is hiding somewhere in the background, unbeknownst to frustrated programmers.
 You can print your view hierarchy with _this_ command:

 `expr -l objc++ -O -- [[[UIWindow keyWindow] rootViewController] _printHierarchy]`